 Sustainable Equipment and Transportation – Most of our events are designed around walking or bicycling, to promote sustainability as well as physical health and social interaction.
 Even fairly large equipment like our orchard ladder and cider press we usually transport with bicycle trailers, minimizing the use of fossil fuels, and modeling sustainable practices.
 Likewise, we built hand- and pedal-powered cider pressing equipment, as well as a solar food drier using mostly recycled materials.
 Check out our blog post for pictures and more information.

-Food Festival Fundraisers – Since 2013, the Fruit Tree Project has organized two annual food festivals featuring gleaned fruit and other locally-harvested or fermented products, drawing up to 250 people.
-DIYine: A Celebration of Homebrewing is a wine-tasting event featuring homemade fruit wines, beers, mead, and soft drinks, as well as live music, h’ors douevres, a silent auction, and homebrewing workshops.
-Counter Cultures: A Fermentation Celebration is a broader tasting festival featuring all manner of fermented food and drink, from kefir and sauerkraut to sourdough, tempeh, and miso.
+Food Festival Fundraisers – Since 2013, the Fruit Tree Project has organized several food festivals featuring gleaned fruit and other locally-harvested or fermented products, drawing up to 250 people.
+DIYine: A Celebration of Homebrewing is an annual wine-tasting event featuring homemade fruit wines, beers, mead, and soft drinks, as well as live music, h’ors douevres, a silent auction, and homebrewing workshops.
+For a few years we also hosted Counter Cultures: A Fermentation Celebratio, a broader tasting festival featuring all manner of fermented food and drink, from kefir and sauerkraut to sourdough, tempeh, and miso.